-Expenditure supports the introduction, testing, demonstration and promotion of new varieties, new machines and new technology.
-Based on consultations with Chinese experts, 50% of budgetary expenditures on advisory services have been allocated to category B3 (payments based on use of on-farm services; see above) and the remaining 50% to category H2.b. (extension services).
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.
+Budgetary expenditures for introduction, testing, demonstration and promotion of new varieties, new machines and new technology.
+50% of budgetary expenditures on advisory services has been allocated to category B3 (payments based on use of on-farm services; see above) and the remaining 50% to category H2.b. (extension services).